 Single-cell assisted deconvolutional network

 Scaden is a deep-learning based algorithm for cell type deconvolution of bulk RNA-seq samples.
 It was developed at the DZNE Tübingen and the ZMNH in Hamburg.
-A pre-print describing the method is available at Biorxiv: Deep-learning based cell composition analysis from tissue expression profiles
+The method is published in Science Advances: Deep-learning based cell composition analysis from tissue expression profiles

 A complete documentation is available here

 Scaden overview. a) Generation of artificial bulk samples with known cell type composition from scRNA-seq data. b) Training of Scaden model ensemble on simulated training data. c) Scaden ensemble architecture. d) A trained Scaden model can be used to deconvolve complex bulk mixtures.

 To install Scaden via pip, simply run the following command:

 You can also install Scaden via bioconda, using: